Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 g.
-The next function `deposit` simply allows anyone to send a minimum of *1 ETH* to the contract.
+The next function `deposit` allows anyone to send a minimum of *1 ETH* to the contract.
 ```solidity
     function deposit() public payable {
         require(